Veronika-chenko/glq-movies-project-client/README.md

 # Movies Recommendation React App

-This is a movie recommendation React application that allows users:
+This is a React application that allows users:

 - to search for movies using different **queries**,
 - view **movie details** in a modal window,
 - watch movie **trailers**,